Wednesday, 4 October 2017 @ 22:28

 other advantage with this method is you can accurately measure your fishing

-distance i.e. 10 lengths = 40 yards.
+distance i.e. 10 wraps = 40 yards.
 This may sound like an awful lot of

 effort, but trust me it is worth it.
 I even have my distances in numbers of